-During the six months, from V-J Day into January 1946, thousands took to the streets at bases around the world, protesting the delays.
+During the five months, from V-J Day into January 1946, thousands took to the streets at bases around the world, protesting the delays.
 Soldiers carried placards mocking their commanders and defied orders in a way that would have been unthinkable six months earlier.
 According to historian, R. Alton Lee, author of “The Army ‘Mutiny’ of 1946” published in December 1966 in The Journal of American History, the actions of many soldiers easily qualified for the charge of mutiny.

 The War Department used a point system.

 Planning for demobilization had begun long before Allied victory was declared.
 In September 1944, eight months before Germany’s surrender, the War Department announced that soldiers would be demobilized based on a point system that counted length of service, overseas deployment, combat duty and parenthood.
 Soldiers with 85 points or more were first in line to head home.
 Female military personnel needed fewer points.
 Soldiers thought the system was fair, as did the U.S. public.

 Transparent though the rating system was, it hid a huge problem: Just because soldiers were eligible didn’t mean there was a ship available to take them home.
 Egged on by U.S. politicians, eager to score points against Presidents Franklin D. Roosevelt and Harry S. Truman, their families, and “hotheads” in the troops, soldiers in Guam, Manila, London, Paris, Frankfurt and other bases took to the streets, organized write-in campaigns and staged publicity stunts to pressure Washington into speeding up demobilization.